tlevine/horetu/docs/usage.rst

     Options names are the long form of the flags; "--foo" becomes "foo", and "-f" becomes "f" only if "-f" has no long form.

+    If you want to use a different file as the configuration file, set the environment variable SOMETHING_CONFIG to that file's path.

 Subcommands
 ^^^^^^^^^^^^^^^